 To apply to a graduate degree program at Penn State, review the instructions on the respective program's website.
 A list of degree program websites may be found on the Graduate Programs of Study webpage.
 The website of each graduate program will direct you to the Graduate School online application.

 Individuals applying for Level I Instructional, Supervisory, Educational Specialist, and Administrative certification issued by the Pennsylvania Department of Education upon the recommendation of the University must apply using the degree application and choose "Pennsylvania Educators Level I Certification" as the degree selection.
 Additional information regarding certification may be found at The Penn State College of Education or by calling (814) 865-0488.

 IMPORTANT: The following documents must be completed in addition to the official Graduate School application above.
 Once you apply online, you will use the reference form provided by the Graduate School.
 You will also upload the HRIM Special Application for Admission and Financial Assistance form within the Graduate School application process.

 - HRIM Special Application for Admission and Financial Assistance(will be uploaded during the application process)

 - Three letters of reference (uploaded during application process)

 - Submit official copies of GRE or GMAT score

-Several forms of financial support are available for graduate students in HM.
+Several forms of financial support are available for graduate students in HRIM.
 These include assistantships, fellowships, student loans, grants-in-aid, and wage payroll.
 Graduate assistantships are funded both through the university and faculty research grants.
 A small number of supplemental funding opportunities are available each year for teaching.
 For more information on financial support, visit the Graduate School.